ome/omero-metadata/README.rst

     A3,plate01,DMSO,5.5,550,4
     B1,plate01,DrugX,12.3,50,44.43

-Similarly, this will create an OMERO.table linked to the Screen, with the ``Well Name`` and ``Plate Name`` columns added and the ``Well`` and ``Plate`` columns used for IDs:
+This will create an OMERO.table linked to the Screen, with the ``Well Name`` and ``Plate Name`` columns added and the ``Well`` and ``Plate`` columns used for IDs: